Yoast/wordpress-seo/readme.txt

 #### Bugfixes

+* Fixes a bug where our block editor integration would no longer work together with Gutenberg 17.4.1.
 * Fixes a bug where our block editor integration would no longer work together with Gutenberg 17.5.

 = 21.8 =